-- 1. Importers, exporters and holders of the procedure intending to place goods under a customs procedure shall provide or make available the data necessary for the concerned procedure as soon as it is available and in any event prior to the release of the goods. - 2.
-Deemed importers shall provide or make available the information on distance sales of goods to be imported in the customs territory of the Union at the latest on the day following the date when the payment was accepted and in any event prior to the release of the goods. - 3.
-By way of derogation from paragraph 1, in duly justified circumstances linked to the supporting documentation or the determination of the final value of the goods, the customs authorities may authorise Trust and Check traders to provide part of the data other than advance cargo information after the release of the goods.
-The importer or the exporter shall provide the omitted information within a specific time-limit.
+- 2. By the way of derogation of paragraph 1 the first subparagraph, dDeemed importer that is making use of the special scheme laid down in Title XII, Chapter 6, Section 4 of Directive 2006/112/EC shall provide or make available the information on distance sales of goods to be imported to be placed under release for free circulation in the customs territory of the Union at the latest on the day following the date when the payment was accepted-and in any event prior to the notification of availability of the goods. - 3.
+By way of derogation from paragraph 1 and without prejudice of Article 156, in duly justified circumstances linked to the supporting documentation or the determination of the final customs value of the goods, the customs authorities may allow authorise Trust and Check traders the exporter, holder of the transit procedure or importer other than deemed importer, to provide part of the data other than advance cargo information after the release of the goods.
+The importer or tThe exporter, holder of the transit procedure or importer other than deemed importer shall provide the omitted information within a specific time-limit.

-- 4. The goods shall be placed under the customs procedure upon their release.
-The date of the release shall, except where otherwise provided, be the date to be used for the application of the provisions governing the customs procedure in which the goods are placed and for all other import or export formalities. - 5.
-The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining the data and information referred to in paragraphs 1 and 2 of this Article, and the specific data that can be provided after release of the goods and the time-limits for providing such data as referred to in paragraph 3 of this Article.
+- 3a.
+By way of derogation from paragraph 1 and without prejudice of Article 156, in duly justified circumstances linked to the supporting documentation or the determination of the customs value of the goods, the Trust and Check traders, other than deemed importer that is making use of the special scheme laid down in Title XII, Chapter 6, Section 4 of Directive 2006/112/EC, may provide part of the data other than advance cargo information after the release of the goods.
+Trust and Check traders shall provide the omitted information within a specific time-limit. - 3b.
+By way of derogation from paragraph 1, in specific cases, goods may be placed under a customs procedure using means other than the EU Customs Data Hub. - 4.
+The goods shall be placed under the customs procedure upon their release. - The date of the notification of availability of the goods the release, shall, except where otherwise provided, be the date to be used for the application of the provisions governing the customs procedure in which the goods are placed and for all other import or export formalities. - 5.
+The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining: - (a) the data and information referred to in paragraphs 1 and 2 of this Article, and; - (b) the conditions for applying the simplification referred to in paragraph 3, the specific data that can be provided after release of the goods and the time-limits for providing such data, as referred to in paragraphs 3 and 3a of this Article; - (c) the specific cases referred to paragraph 3b of this Article and the means other than the EU Customs Data Hub that can be used for placing goods under a customs procedure; - (d) the cases when the notification on the availability of the goods is applicable and the way it shall be provided or made available.